-- Acquire Visual Studio 2019 for your developers.
+- Acquire the version of Visual Studio your new version of AVR requires (see the Version Policy for this info).
 Microsoft used to offer a free Visual Studio "shell" into which AVR could be installed.
-Microsoft has since discontinued these shells.
+Microsoft has since discontinued these shells effective with Visual Studio 2019 .
 It also used to be that AVR could be installed into the Visual Studio Community Edition.
-That is also no longer the case--Microsoft changed how the Community Edition supports third-party products (perhaps to limit the unlicensed use of the Community Edition in the enterprise).
-You need a commercial version of Visual Studio 2019 Professional or Enterprise.
+That is also no longer the case–Microsoft changed how the Community Edition supports third-party products (perhaps to limit the unlicensed use of the Community Edition in the enterprise).
+For AVR for .NET 16.0 and higher you need a commercial version of Visual Studio Professional or Enterprise.

-After installing Visual Studio 2019, using "Programs and Features" in the Windows Control Panel, remove your 10.x version AVR for .NET.
-Then do a full install of AVR for .NET 16.x.
+- After installing the new Visual Studio, using “Programs and Features” in the Windows Control Panel, remove your older version AVR for .NET.
+Then do a full install of the newer version of AVR for .NET.

-Watch for .NET Framework version changes.
+- Watch for .NET Framework version changes.
 Visual Studio will offer to upgrade a project to a newer version of the .NET Framework.
-AVR for .NET 16.x requires .NET Framework 4.7 or higher.
+AVR for .NET 16.x requires .NET Framework 4.7 or 4.8.

 For Windows servers (for web applications)